StrangerGithuber/CurrencyListWithSymbolPlace/README.md

 Contribution:
 ======
 If you think that you are able to contribute in the development then don't hesitate join to us.
 All donations will be split between contributors.
-Firt 5 contributors will get the money plus mentioning in the credits section and others will be mentioned in the credits.
+First 5 contributors will get the money plus mentioning in the credits section and others will be mentioned in the credits.
 When you will pull a request then mention which changes you did make, why and from where you got the information.

 Donation possibilities:
 ======